sparkyb/pype/readme.txt

 distributed with wxPython version 2.4.1.2 for Python 2.2

-If you do not also receive a copy of gpl.txt with your version of this software, please inform the me of the violation at the web page at the top of this document.
+If you do not also receive a copy of gpl.txt with your version of this software, please inform me of the violation at the web page at the top of this document.

 #------------------------------- Requirements --------------------------------
+Either a machine running Python and wxPython, or a Windows machine that can run the binaries should be sufficient.
+Initial revisions of PyPE were developed on a PII-400 with 384 megs of ram, but it should work on any machine that can run the most recent wxPython revisions.
+Some portions may be slow (Document->Wrap Long Lines especially, which is a known issue with the scintilla text editor control), but it should still be usable.

-PyPE 2.x has only been tested on Python 2.3 and wxPython 2.5.3.1.
+PyPE 2.x has only been tested on Python 2.3 and wxPython 2.6.1.0.
 It should work on later versions of Python and wxPython.
 If you are having issues, file a bug report on http://sourceforge.net/projects/pype .

+#------------------------------- Installation --------------------------------
+If you have Python 2.3 or later as well as wxPython 2.6.1.0 or later, you can extract PyPEX.Y.Z-src.zip anywhere and run it by double-clicking on pype.py or pype.pyw .
+If you want to be all official, you can use 'python setup.py install', but that is generally unnecessary.

+If you don't have Python 2.3 wxPython 2.6.1.0 or later, and are running Windows, you should (hopefully) be able to run the Windows binaries.
+They are provided for your convenience (so you don't have to install Python and wxPython).

+If it so happens that the Windows binaries don't work for you, and you have an installation of Python and wxPython that fits the requirements, why don't you run the source version?
+The only difference is a pass through py2exe, and a minor loading time speed increase.
+Just because the Windows binaries exist, doesn't mean that you /have/ to run them.

 #----------------------------------- Help ------------------------------------
 What the heck is a Trigger?